Chair Pilates for Seniors: 5 Routines Build Strength and Flexibility

 It’s usually done on a machine called a reformer or on a mat placed on the floor.

-But doing modified pilates movements while seated in a chair is a great way for older adults to get the health benefits of these exercises without needing to lie down.
+However, engaging in modified Pilates movements while seated in a chair is an excellent way for older adults to reap the health benefits of these exercises without needing to lie down.

 Staying seated means that even those who are frail or not very flexible can safely do the exercises and work towards increasing their strength and flexibility.